mdalmaruf/DSA-HashTable/README.md

 # Understanding Hash Tables and Hash Functions

 Hash Tables are a crucial data structure in computer science, used for storing key-value pairs.
 They offer fast retrieval, insertion, and deletion operations.
-This blog post dives into the concept of Hash Tables, the mechanics of Hash Functions, and tackles various scenarios and considerations in their application.
+This discussion dives into the concept of Hash Tables, the mechanics of Hash Functions, and tackles various scenarios and considerations in their application.

 ## Introduction to Hash Tables